 Cancer and Relationships: 5 Principles to Help Keep Things Positive

-Susan Brye, CICSW, is an oncology social worker in the UW Carbone Cancer Center.
-She offers some insights on how to help maintain positive relationships - both with partners/spouses as well as friends - in the midst of a cancer diagnosis.
+UW Carbone Cancer Center clinical social workers offer insights on how to help maintain positive relationships - both with partners/spouses as well as friends - in the midst of a cancer diagnosis.

 Cancer does test the strength and quality of relationships.
 The experience of cancer is not for the faint hearted – whether it is the person with the cancer or those who love them.
 You will soon be called upon to make decisions consciously or unconsciously about how it will impact your relationship with one another.